tommeagher/tommeagher.github.io/about.md

 For [OTR instant messaging](https://otr.cypherpunks.ca/), you can find me at ultracasual@jabber.ccc.de.

 ---
-Not too long ago, this site migrated from a previous version.
-If you see anything weird, please help me out by filing [a bug report](https://github.com/tommeagher/tommeagher.github.io/issues) on Github.
+If you see any typos, broken links or other weirdness on the site, please help me out by filing [a bug report](https://github.com/tommeagher/tommeagher.github.io/issues) on Github.